 Understanding the different aspects of ourselves can be difficult without the right support.
-Our team of caring therapists would be happy to offer support from our Phoneix, AZ-based therapy practice.
+Our team of caring therapists would be happy to offer support from our Phoenix, Scottsdale, and online in all of Arizona.
 We would be honored to help you have greater access to yourself, and each part that makes you who you are.
 To start your therapy journey, please follow these simple steps:

 - Contact Crossroads Counseling

 - Meet with a caring therapist

 - Start becoming more in tune with yourself!